CoreDumped-ETSISI/door_brain/README.md

 	"reason": "card does not exists"
 }
 ```
+This is an example message, so make sure the 'door' field corresponds with the door id posted in the admin's page. 'date_time' must have the correct format as shown in the example.

 Use `mosquitto_pub -h 127.0.0.1 -t "logs" -m '{"card_authorized": false, "door": "1789339278014108", "date_time": "2013-01-29T12:34:56.000000Z", "card_hash": "982341", "reason": "card does not exists"}'` command to publish the message.
 Make sure that a door with that identifier exists in the database.